szageda/keeb-utils/README.md

 # 2. Keyboard Layout

-I use a keyboard layout known as ‘Colemak-DH‘ (which is occasionally referred to as ‘Colemak Mod-DH‘).
-This layout was originally created in 2006 and was enhanced in 2015 with the addition of the ‘DH‘ modification, which involved swapping the D and H keys to minimize the side-to-side movement of the index fingers.
+I use a keyboard layout known as “Colemak-DH“ (which is occasionally referred to as “Colemak Mod-DH“).
+This layout was originally created in 2006 and was enhanced in 2015 with the addition of the “DH“ modification, which involved swapping the D and H keys to minimize the side-to-side movement of the index fingers.

 <div align="center">